tylerpearson/serverless-election-aws/README.md

 - KMS adds a layer of encryption to the messages.
 - Vote updates on the DynamoDB table are idempotent, so messages can be safely run more than once with no impact.
 - If the Lambda function is not able to process the message successfully after two attempts, the message is passed to the dead letter queue and would be manually reviewed.
 - The message retention period is set at three days, although due to the Lambda integration, the messages will be processed in near real-time.
-For the dead letter queue, the retention period is the maximum seven days.
+For the dead letter queue, the retention period is the maximum fourteen days.
 - Visibility timeout is set at the default 30 seconds, which is adequate for the time required for Lambda to update the record in DynamoDB.